kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 }
 ```

-Note how we explicitly state in both the system prompt and the description annotation in BAML, that we only want the name of the side effect, not its intensity or frequency.
+Note how we explicitly state in both the system prompt and the description annotation in BAML, that we only want the _name_ of the side effect, not its intensity or frequency.
 LLMs tend to err on the side of verbosity and provide more information when it's available, as their goal is to be helpful.
 In this case, we only want
 the name of the side effect so that we can map it to the `Symptom` node in our graph.
 With BAML's schema design, we are easily able to
 separate out the relevant metadata about the patient that can also be stored as properties in our nodes or relationships in the graph.

 In the result, we once again get a perfectly valid JSON output from the LLM.
 Note how the date format is correctly
-transformed by the LLM to ISO-8601 (`YYYY-MM-DD` format) thanks to the `@description` annotation in the BAML model
+transformed by the LLM to ISO-8601 (`YYYY-MM-DD`) format thanks to the `@description` annotation in the BAML model.
-that mentioned this as a hint.

 ```json
 [